-Adoption of New and Revised Accounting Standards Effective in 2021
+Adoption of New and Revised Accounting Standards Effective in 2022

-The FCDU of the Manila Branch adopted all applicable accounting standards and interpretations as at December 31, 2021.
-The new and revised accounting standards and interpretations that have been published by the International Accounting Standards Board (IASB) and approved by the FRSC in the Philippines, were assessed to be applicable to the FCDU of the Manila Branch's financial statements, are as follows:
+The FCDU of the Manila Branch adopted all applicable accounting standards and interpretations as at December 31, 2022.
+The new and revised accounting standards and interpretations that have been published by the International Accounting Standards Board (IASB) and approved by the FSRSC in the Philippines to be effective for annual periods beginning on or after January 1, 2022, were assessed to be applicable to the FCDU of the Manila Branch's financial statements, are enumerated below.